JCinnamon/image-colour-analyzer/README.md

 **Colour spaces.** HSV separates hue, saturation and brightness; CIELAB/LCH are perceptually oriented, so numerical distances track perceived colour difference more faithfully.
 LAB/LCH values appear in the cluster, pixel and image tables when the **LAB/LCH** option is ticked (on by default); untick it to omit all LAB/LCH columns from every CSV.

+**Per-pixel descriptors.** The pixel-level table also carries the descriptors that are defined at a single pixel: `redness`, `cct`, `dark_channel`, and a `hue_class` label (warm / cool / neutral).
+Set-level metrics that have no per-pixel value — colourfulness, RMS contrast, hue entropy, Moran's I — remain image- or grid-level only.

 ---

 ## Spatial structure (optional)